Mahendra of Nepal: Early life

-Mahendra was born on 11 June 1920 (1977 BS) at the Narayanhiti Palace to King Tribhuvan of Nepal.
+Mahendra was born on 11 June 1920 at the Narayanhiti Palace to King Tribhuvan of Nepal.
 He was the eldest child of King Tribhuvan and Queen Kanti.
 Under the Rana dynasty, the power of the king was reduced to that of a figurehead.
 Although Tribhuvan was nominally king since 1911, the royal family had been held captive in Narayanhiti Palace since the rise of the prominent Rana dynasty.

 Even though he did not have formal education, King Mahendra was privately educated inside the palace and learned politics, economics and Nepali literature, history and culture.

-He had secret affairs with geeta gurung in child, he could not marry as she was concubine.So,his family decided to marry her in other royal family status.In 1940, he married Indra Rajya Lakshmi, the granddaughter of Juddha Shumsher Jung Bahadur Rana and daughter of General Hari Shamsher Jang Bahadur Rana.
-Mahendra had three sons, Birendra, Gyanendra, and Dhirendra and three daughters Shanti, Sharada, and Shobha.
+He had secret affairs with Gita Gurung in child, he could not marry as she was concubine.
+So, his family decided to marry her in other royal family status.
+In 1940, he married Indra Rajya Lakshmi Devi, the granddaughter of Juddha Shumsher Jung Bahadur Rana and daughter of General Hari Shamsher Jung Bahadur Rana.
+Mahendra had three sons, Birendra, Gyanendra, and Dhirendra and three daughters Shanti, Sharada, and Shova.
 His first wife, Crown Princess Indra died in 1950.

 In 1951 King Tribhuvan launched a successful political movement against the Ranas and established Nepal as a constitutional monarchy.
-Mahendra was not happy that King Tribhuvan had reduced the rights of the monarchy in the 1951 (2007 BS) Interim Constitution while bidding farewell to the Rana dynasty after the 1951 revolution.
+Mahendra was not happy that King Tribhuvan had reduced the rights of the monarchy in the 1951 Interim Constitution while bidding farewell to the Rana dynasty after the 1951 revolution.

-After the death of his first wife Indra Rajya in 1950, the then Prince Mahendra was in a love affair with sister-in-law, Ratna, but King Tribhuvan was planning to prevent his son from marrying Rana's daughter Ratna under any circumstances.
+After the death of his first wife Indra in 1950, the then Prince Mahendra was in a love affair with sister-in-law, Ratna, but King Tribhuvan was planning to prevent his son from marrying Rana's daughter Ratna under any circumstances.
 Prince Mahendra did not like the pressure of his father to marry the girl of his choice.
 King Tribhuvan, on the other hand, was not in favor of expanding relations with the Rana family, even more so with the Shamsher clan.
 King Tribhuvan was outraged by the insult inflicted on him by Juddha Shamsher, but the dispute had been going on for a long time.
-In 1952, two years after the death of his queen, Mahendra married Indra's younger sister, Ratna Rajya Lakshmi Devi.
+In 1952, two years after the death of his crown princess, Mahendra married Indra's younger sister, Ratna Rajya Lakshmi Devi.
 This created bad relations between him and his father.
 This marriage produced no children, as King Mahendra had married on the condition his personal life should not hinder his national duties, and the queen agreed to be childless.
 He became king on 13 March 1955 but his coronation took place on 2 May 1956 due to the one year mourning period of death of his father.